sanjaydeveloper15/data-structure-with-javascript/README.md

 ### Divide and Conquer Pattern

 It is related to our search and sorting algorithms, such as in Binery Search we divide the array from mid then search the element.

+### Recursion

+Keeps calling same function until didn't get expected result.
+Here few Points are so important otherwise our Call Stack will be infinite and size exceeding error comes:

+- Identify base case such as if (statement) return x;
+- It basically depends upon call stack, you can check call stack example in Examples directory.